kevinlin1/just-the-class/scripts.md

 ---
 layout: page
-title: Scripts
+title: Schedule
-description: Listing of course modules and topics.
+description: Listing of course modules, topics, and scripts.
 ---

-# Scripts
+# Schedule

 {% for module in site.modules %}
 {{ module }}